The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 Characteristics Of The Mesosphere

-The mesosphere starts at a height of 50 km (30 miles) just above the stratosphere and reaches as high as 85 km (53 miles) above the surface of the earth.
+The mesosphere starts at a height of 50 km (30 miles) just above the stratosphere and reaches as high as 85 km (53 miles) above the surface of the Earth.

-Like the troposphere, the temperature in the mesosphere also decreases as the height above the earth increases.
+Like the troposphere, the temperature in the mesosphere also decreases as the height above the Earth increases.
 (No temperature inversion takes place, as is the case within the stratosphere.)
 Near the top of the mesosphere, the temperature can fall to -90° Celsius (-130° Fahrenheit), making it the region with some of the lowest temperatures in the atmosphere.

-As weather is for all intents and purposes non-existent in the mesosphere, an interesting phenomenon in the form of noctilucent clouds can sometimes be found at altitudes of 80 km (50 miles).
+Importance Of The MesosphereAs weather is, for all intents and purposes, non-existent in the mesosphere, an interesting phenomenon in the form of noctilucent clouds can sometimes be found at altitudes of 80 km (50 miles).

 Importance Of The Mesosphere

 As I already mentioned, meteorites of various sizes burn up in the mesosphere.
 It is estimated that a meteorite the size of an automobile enters and is vaporized in the mesosphere every year.
-(Space rocks smaller than 25 meters (82 feet) are vaporized in this layer before it can reach the Earth's surface.)
+(Space rocks smaller than 25 meters (82 feet) are vaporized in this layer before they can reach the Earth’s surface.)

-The second danger the mesosphere protects us from is the sun's ultraviolet rays.
+The second danger the mesosphere protects us from is the Sun’s ultraviolet rays.
 (No, it is not just the ozone layer in the stratosphere.)
 A combination of ozone and molecular oxygen in the mesosphere protects us from solar radiation with varying wavelengths.

 So, as little as we know about the mesosphere, we know enough to realize that it plays a vital role within the structure of the Earth’s atmosphere.

-The relative absence of solar radiation combined with the cooling effect of carbon dioxide in the mesopause makes it the coldest region on earth, with temperatures falling as low as -100° Celsius (-148 ° Fahrenheit).
+The relative absence of solar radiation combined with the cooling effect of carbon dioxide in the mesopause makes it the coldest region on Earth, with temperatures falling as low as -100° Celsius (-148° Fahrenheit).

 But we are far from finished.
 There is yet another layer above the mesosphere that needs to be examined…